Contrasting luge to car racing - Olympic luge is like Formula One, whilst Natural track luge is more like a rally car.

 Weather/Track-Conditions permitting we are open 10 till 4 on a Thursday, Friday, Saturday, Sunday and Monday.

-New in 2012 - Luge under floodlight every Friday and Saturday night!
+Luge under floodlight every Friday and Saturday night, by arrangement!

-Tuesday and Wednesday's are normally Guntis days-off, but if there's a big enough group and enough prior notice he'll open-up, the same applies for night luging.
+Tuesday and Wednesday's are normally days-off, but if there's a big enough group and enough prior notice we'll open-up, the same applies for night luging.

 Whilst in Naseby - why not consider doing a fun-filled trifecta?